mitsukan/CV/README.md

 ## Interests

-I go to rock climbing gyms when my body allows it, and read sci-fi and spend time on driving simulators when it doesn't.
+I go to rock climbing gyms and yoga sessions when my body allows, read sci-fi and meditate when it doesn't.
-I dabble in philosophy books in my spare time and enjoy meditating to unwind.